kontent-ai/delivery-sdk-js/readme.md

 ### Resolving rich text elements

-[Rich text elements](https://kontent.ai/learn/reference/delivery-api#section/Rich-text-element) in Kontent by Kentico may contain linked items and components.
+[Rich text elements](https://kontent.ai/learn/reference/delivery-api#section/Rich-text-element) in Kontent.ai may contain linked items and components.
 For example, if you write a blog post, you might want to insert a video or testimonial to a specific place in your article.

 You need to define how these objects resolve to the HTML that will be rendered.
 This SDK provides you with few resolvers